Objectives of the Scheme

 - By encouraging the racing of increased numbers of mares it will allow more to be tested as breeding prospects, thus allowing greater selection of breeding stock on the basis of racing ability and thereby improving the NH breed in the future.

 - Many of the owners of successful mares are likely to retain them and become breeders themselves, thus ensuring a flow of new entrants into the industry.

 The TBA believes that the introduction of NH MOPS is a major step in safeguarding the future of the British NH breeding industry and the quality and competitiveness of the NH racing programme.
-The Association would like to express its appreciation to the British Horseracing Authority and the Horsemen’s Group (including the Racehorse Owners Association, the National Trainers Federation, the Professional Jockeys Association and the National Association of Stable Staff) for supporting the initiative; and is particularly grateful for the decision of the HBLB to support the Scheme despite the present uncertainty in regard to the 2016/2017 Levy.
+The Association would like to express its appreciation to the British Horseracing Authority and the Horsemen’s Group (including the Racehorse Owners’ Association, the National Trainers Federation, the Professional Jockeys Association and the National Association of Stable Staff) for supporting the initiative; and is particularly grateful for the decision of the HBLB to support the scheme.

 Action Required by Breeders and Owners